palomachain/compass-evm/README.md

 ### ValsetUpdated

 This is emitted whenever the valset is updated.
 It does not contain the _eventNonce, since it is never brought into the Paloma state.
 It is used by relayers when they call submit_logic_call or update_valset, so that they can include the correct validator signatures with the transaction.

+### BatchSendEvent

+This contains information about a batch that has been successfully processed.
+It contains the ERC20 token and message_id.
+The Paloma chain can identify the batch from this information.

+### SendToPalomaEvent

+This is emitted every time someone sends tokens to the contract to be bridged to the Paloma chain.
+It contains all information necessary to credit the tokens to the correct Paloma account.